Make a batch of these Healthy Oatmeal Chocolate Chip Cookies to share with the family. They’re a perfect dessert or special snack for kids and adults!

 • Coconut: Shredded unsweetened coconut adds nice texture and flavor.

 • Dried fruit: I prefer dried cherries and cranberries, but there are a lot of options.
+You can also do all chocolate chips.

-• Chocolate chips: You can use semisweet chocolate chips or dark chocolate chips here.
-Or try chocolate chunks.
+• Chocolate chips: You can use semisweet chocolate chips or dark chocolate chips here—or try chocolate chunks.

 Ingredient Substitutions